michaeluno/amazon-auto-links/readme.txt

 * Fixed: the styles of the Manage Unit table by loading the stylesheet in all the setting tab pages of the plugin.
 * Changed: the file name to amazon-auto-links.php from amazonautolinks.php
 * Changed: the text domain to amazon-auto-links from amazonautolinks.
-* Changed: the timimng of registering classes to be extension-friendly.
+* Changed: the timing of registering classes to be extension-friendly.
 * Changed: code formatting to extend the plugin more easily.

 = 1.1.8 - 01/19/2013 =